Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Health Outcome Challenges

 \subsubsection{Duration of Immunity}

-The duration for which new COVID-19 vaccines might confer immunity is currently unknown.
-While clinical trials have thus far demonstrated the short-term safety and efficacy of vaccine candidates, there is still a lack of understanding of how long any vaccine might produce immunity to COVID-19.
+The duration for which a new COVID-19 vaccine might confer immunity is currently unknown.
+While clinical trials have thus far demonstrated the safety and efficacy of vaccine candidates, there is still a lack of understanding of how long any vaccine might produce immunity to COVID-19.
 Currently, estimates are best made based upon the immune response to other, similar coronaviruses as well as studies on the lasting serological response to natural COVID-19 infection \cite{edridge2020seasonal,dan2020immunological}.
-Each of these studies suggest that immunity to COVID-19 may not last more than 12 months, and may be even shorter in vaccinated individuals \cite{edridge2020seasonal,dan2020immunological,wendelboe2005duration}.
-If the duration of immunity is not well-understood prior to widespread vaccine distribution, it will be imperative for proper tools to be in place for monitoring new COVID-19 infection in vaccinated individuals.
-In scenarios where vaccines for COVID-19 only confer short-lived immunity, protocols to vaccinate the population at regular intervals will need to be developed and supported by appropriate digital reminder and tracking tools.
+Each of these suggests that immunity to COVID-19 may not last more than 12 months, and may be even shorter in vaccinated individuals \cite{cruz2021duration,ortega2021seven,edridge2020seasonal,dan2020immunological,wendelboe2005duration}.
+If the duration of immunity is not well-understood prior to widespread vaccine distribution, it will be imperative for proper tools to be in place for the monitoring of new COVID-19 infection in vaccinated individuals.
+In scenarios where vaccines for COVID-19 only confer short-lived immunity, protocols to most ideally vaccinate the population at regular intervals will need to be developed and supported by appropriate tools.